CClar/WriteRight/README.md

 Victory screen - done

-Start game menu
+Start game menu - done

-Change sprite direction based on which side of screen it spawns on
+Change sprite direction based on which side of screen it spawns on - done

 Add spawn delay, time inbetween each spawn

+Add a button to return to menu after defeat or victory.

+Add a way to quit game or return to menu during levels.

 ## Extra

 Check words to make sure they only have normal letters else skip, ignore lines that start with //

+Return to menu with error message if no words are valid

 Pull words from another source (dictionary, etc)